octree-labs/octree/README.md

 Octree is an AI-powered LaTeX editor that brings intelligent writing assistance to academic and technical document creation.
 Write LaTeX in a Monaco-based editor, chat with Claude for help, and compile to PDF — all in one place.

-**Key features:**

-- **AI edit suggestions** — Claude analyzes your LaTeX and proposes inline edits you can accept or reject
-- **Document generation** — describe what you need in chat and get a full LaTeX document
-- **Live PDF compilation** — compile and preview your document without leaving the editor
-- **Project-based workspace** — organize files into projects with a familiar file tree
-- **Real-time collaboration** — invite collaborators to work on projects together
-- **Zotero integration** — sync your reference library directly into projects

 ## Getting Started

 ### Prerequisites